-2.16 Principal risks and uncertainties
+2.11 Principal risks and uncertainties

-Investing in the Sub-fund entails financial opportunities as well as financial risks.
-The value of investments can both rise and fall, and shareholders of the Sub-fund may receive less than they invested.
+Investing in the Fund entails financial opportunities as well as financial risks.
+The value of investments can both rise and fall, and participants in the Fund may receive back less than they invested.
 Diversification of investments is expected to have a mitigating effect on these risks.

-A comprehensive overview of the risks, categorised as 'high, medium, and low' risks, associated with the Sub-fund is provided in the prospectus.
-In the event of new regulations regarding risk management, additional information will be included.
-The main risks faced by the Sub-fund are:
+A comprehensive overview of the risks, categorised as 'high, medium, and low,' associated with the Fund is provided in the prospectus.
+In the event of new regulations regarding risk management, additional information will be added.
+The primary risks faced by the Fund include: